 View Retaining wall problems at the Heights of Crownridge in a larger map

 We could have cranked this story out faster if Jen hadn’t made the open records request.
-But the documents gave us details that we might not have otherwise known, such as the connection to Gravity Walls Ltd. Plus, we can post the paper trail online for readers to check out for themselves.
+But the documents gave us details that we might not have otherwise known, such as the connection to Gravity Walls Ltd.

 It simply pays to dig up pertinent records … even if it slows you down.